maxx1128/eleventy-personal-site/posts/2019-08-19-how-to-take-notes-everything.md

 ### For Articles, Keep a Few Lists

 Articles may or may not have material worth taking notes on.
 When they do, unlike books, I rarely make a new note or section in my notebook for only one.
 It's better to have notes based around topics and add info to each from relevant articles as I find them.
-An example is [my note on JavaScript array methods](/exocortex/javascript/ArrayMethods.html).
-If I find an article with a new method, I'll pluck that info from it and add it to the existing note.

 Organizing the articles I want to read and take notes on is another task.
 Lately, I've kept articles in one of three lists: